daniOrtiz11/car-pooling/README.md

 ### POST /bill

-A group of people ask for the restaurant bill to leave.
+A group of people asks for the restaurant bill to leave.

 **Body** _required_ A form with the group ID, such that `ID=X`